 When a CEO delivers a video message he or she wants this message to arrive within a reasonable period of time.
 The same is true for a preacher delivering a sermon.

-One of the most demanding and newer applications is for on line casinos.
+One of the most demanding and newer applications are for online casinos.
 They depend on low latency to allow for an experience similar to being in the casino.
 When a hand is dealt it is awkward to wait too long for a betting response from the customer.
-This also could limit the number of hands dealt in a day which reduces the amount of money an on-line casino can make.
+This also could limit the number of hands dealt in a day which reduces the amount of money an online casino can make.
 Not a good thing.

 How to reduce latency at the encoder

 So how can latency be reduced?
 Let’s start at the beginning with the encoder.
-Video is compressed by using frame based techniques or sub-frame techniques, usually “slices”.
+Video is compressed by using frame-based techniques or sub-frame techniques, usually “slices”.
 A video stream is made up of individual picture frames.
-A frame is the entire picture.
+A frame is an entire picture.
 See diagram 1.
-A frame is made up of multiple slices so if you can encode by the slice you can reduce the latency of the encoder since you don’t have to wait for the entire frame before transmitting the information.
+A-frame is made up of multiple slices so if you can encode by the slice you can reduce the latency of the encoder since you don’t have to wait for the entire frame before transmitting the information.
 These encoders have latencies less than a frame, some as low as 10 – 30 milliseconds.
-A frame based encoder typically has a latency around 100 – 200 milliseconds.
+A frame-based encoder typically has a latency of around 100 – 200 milliseconds.